champrats/terraform-projects/terraform-azure-demo/README.md

 # About
 This project was inspired by curiosity and the recognition that, as a data engineer, it’s increasingly important to have foundational knowledge of DevOps practices like Terraform, often referred to as “Infrastructure as Code” (IaC).
 This approach is essential for modern, automated infrastructure management.

-Special thanks to Pedro ([Pytalista](https://youtu.be/8A0uZ0BoJ9k?si=1Bsm0MekZWnMOKh_)) for his insightful YouTube tutorial, which served as a valuable guide for developing this project.
+Special thanks to Pedro Junqueira ([Pytalista](https://youtu.be/8A0uZ0BoJ9k?si=1Bsm0MekZWnMOKh_)) for his insightful YouTube tutorial, which served as a valuable guide and inspiration for developing this project.

 This project contains a deployment of the following Azure resources using Terraform: